 Britain’s part in the ‘drone war’ in Yemen urgently needs explaining

-Recent allegations about Britain's “systemic collaboration" in CIA-led drone operations in Yemen raise questions about the UK's unfolding drone programme.
+Allegations of collaboration in Yemen drone operations raise questions about the UK's drone programme

 Unmanned Aerial Vehicles, more commonly known as drones, have become the most talked-about weapon of 21st-century warfare – and whether used for surveillance or strikes, semi-secret drone programmes are an endless source of debate.